 What is a pixel?

+Pixels, short for picture elements, are points of light that illuminate to form letters, words, graphics, animations and video images.
 A pixel can be made up of a single LED, multiple LEDs of the same color or multiple LEDs of different colors.
-A pixel is the smallest element of the electronic display system that can be individually controlled.
-It can be turned off or on at various brightness levels.
+They are the smallest elements of the electronics display system that can be individually controlled and turned off or on at various brightness levels.

 What is resolution?

 Resolution is the number of pixels contained in the physical area of an electronic display.
 The greater the number of pixels per square foot, the greater the amount of detailed displayed.
 Resolution is determined by display size, pixel technology, pixel pitch and viewing distance.